 A natural paradise dotted with white sand beaches, coral reefs, lush green forest and spectacular views, Havelock Islands in Andaman & Nicobar is a must-visit for those who love the sea.

-A tri-armed valley located north east of Ladakh, Nubra separates the Ladakh and Karakoram ranges of the Himalayas.
+A tri-armed valley located in the north-east of Ladakh, Nubra separates the Ladakh and Karakoram ranges of the Himalayas.
 A high altitude cold desert with an average altitude of around 3000 metres, Nubra offers stunning sceneries with green oasis villages, monasteries, sand dunes, boulder fields and harsh arid mountains.

 Roopkund Lake is a high altitude glacial lake in Garhwal region of Uttarakhand that can be reached only after a long trek.
 Surrounded by rock-strewn glaciers and high altitude snow-laden mountains, the landscape around the lake is absolutely breathtaking.